 Hermeneutical Hall Passes

 Have you ever read the New Testament and wondered if the apostles would have passed a contemporary hermeneutics course?
-Sure, the apostles quoted and alluded to the Old Testament.
-But carefully considering the original context just wasn't very high on the apostolic priority list.
+Sure, they quoted and alluded to the Old Testament, but carefully considering the original context just wasn't very high on the apostolic priority list.

 Or was it?